ralna/GALAHAD/doc/C/rst-dir/psls_functions.rst

 		-
 		  is a scalar variable of type int, that gives the exit status from the package.
 Possible values are:

+		  * **1**
-		  * 1. The import was successful, and the package is ready for the solve phase
+                    The import was successful, and the package is ready for the solve phase

-		  * -1.
+		  * **-1**
                     An allocation error occurred.
-A message indicating the offending array is written on unit control.error, and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error, and the returned allocation status
+                    and a string containing the name of the offending array are held in inform.alloc_status and
+                    inform.bad_alloc respectively.

-		  * -2.
+		  * **-2**
                     A deallocation error occurred.
-A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc
+                    respectively.

+		  * **-3**
-		  * -3.
-The restriction n > 0 or requirement that type contains its relevant string 'dense', 'coordinate', 'sparse_by_rows' or 'diagonal' has been violated.
+                    The restriction n > 0 or requirement that type contains its relevant string 'dense', 'coordinate',
+                    'sparse_by_rows' or 'diagonal' has been violated.

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of rows in the symmetric matrix :math:`A`.
+		- is a scalar variable of type int, that holds the number of rows in the symmetric matrix $A$.

 	*
 		- type

-		- is a one-dimensional array of type char that specifies the :ref:`symmetric storage scheme <doxid-index_1main_symmetric_matrices>` used for the matrix :math:`A`.
+		- is a one-dimensional array of type char that specifies the :ref:`symmetric storage scheme <doxid-index_1main_symmetric_matrices>` used for the matrix $A$.
 It should be one of 'coordinate', 'sparse_by_rows' or 'dense'; lower or upper case variants are allowed.

 	*
 		- ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of :math:`A` in the sparse co-ordinate storage scheme.
+		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of $A$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes.

 	*
 		- row

-		- is a one-dimensional array of size ne and type int, that holds the row indices of the lower triangular part of :math:`A` in the sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size ne and type int, that holds the row indices of the lower triangular part of $A$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other three schemes, and in this case can be NULL.

 	*
 		- col

-		- is a one-dimensional array of size ne and type int, that holds the column indices of the lower triangular part of :math:`A` in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+		- is a one-dimensional array of size ne and type int, that holds the column indices of the lower triangular part of $A$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
 It need not be set when the dense storage scheme is used, and in this case can be NULL.

 	*
 		- ptr

-		- is a one-dimensional array of size n+1 and type int, that holds the starting position of each row of the lower triangular part of :math:`A`, as well as the total number of entries, in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size n+1 and type int, that holds the starting position of each row of the lower triangular part of $A$, as well as the total number of entries, in the sparse row-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be NULL.

 .. index:: pair: function; psls_reset_control
 .. _doxid-galahad__psls_8h_1a90493b62c689237c97fe4aea665cd0ab: